okTurtles/group-income/README.md

 - [:book: Style Guide — Our development guidelines](docs/Style-Guide.md)
 - [:book: Information Flow - walkthrough of the logical layer](docs/Information-Flow.md)

+#### Bounties

+Some issues have [bounties](https://github.com/okTurtles/group-income-simple/issues?q=is%3Aissue+is%3Aopen+label%3ANote%3ABounty) assigned to them.

+- Anyone can post a bounty by donating to this project and letting us know which issue you'd like the bounty to be applied to.
+- Anyone can request a bounty be posted to an issue by commenting on that issue or letting us know via Gitter or Slack.
+- If you don't have an active contract with okTurtles to work on Group Income, you can receive these bounties by submitting PRs for them.
+If we approve and merge the PR, you get the bounty!

 #### Basic workflow

 Group Income is an application based on [Vue.js](https://vuejs.org/).
 Here's how you can get started with development: